 The council collects precepts on behalf of Gloucestershire County Council, the Gloucestershire Police and Crime Commissioner and the Parish Councils within the borough.
-Precepts for the County and Police and Crime Commissioner are shown in the Collection Fund.
+Precepts for the County and Police and Crime Commissioner are shown in the Collection Fund on page 87.